 CIT 105-Data Communications & Introduction to Networking

-2 lect., 2 lab., 3 cr.
-(Fall) This is an introductory course in data communications and networking.
+This is an introductory course in data communications and networking.
 Topics, which are emphasized in this course, include communication mediums, communication equipment, network topologies, protocols, and the OSI model.

 CIT 107-Introduction to C++ Programming